BasedLinux/bsd/doc/manual/source/glossary.md

   A [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) is graph whose edges are given a direction ("a to b" is not the same edge as "b to a"), and for which no possible path (created by joining together edges) forms a cycle.

-  DAGs are very important to Nix.
+  DAGs are very important to Bsd.
   In particular, the non-self-[references][reference] of [store object][store object] form a cycle.

 - [derivation path]{#gloss-derivation-path}